7RU7H/CTFs/TryHackMe/Markdown/Malbuster/Malbuster-Writeup.md

 - Use new tools and brain and accomplish much in 30 minutes.
 Beyond Root:
 - [Watch Alh4zr3d's The Black Magicks of Malware: Early-Bird QueueUserAPC Injection](https://www.youtube.com/watch?v=aMkMkkClXVc)
 - Write some simple C based malware and detections for it
+- Found an additional video

 ## Helpful information